NoneNamedNamer/TimberGame/README.md

 2. TimberGameMaking is folder with all the game components.
 3. SFML_settings is a text file with description of setup.
 4. timberGameplayVideo is a video of gameplay.
+Some of the stuff were taken from the book "Beginning C++ Game Programming - Second Edition" by : John Horton.